 How to deposit with an FTD coupon.
-Mail or deliver each FTD coupon and a single payment covering the taxes to be deposited to an authorized depositary or to the Federal Reserve bank or branch (FRB) serving your area.
+Mail or deliver each FTD coupon and a single payment covering the taxes to be deposited to an authorized depositary.
 An authorized depositary is a financial institution (e.g., a commercial bank) that is authorized to accept Federal tax deposits.
 Follow the instructions in the FTD coupon book.
-Make the check or money order payable to the depositary or FRB where you make your deposit.
+Make the check or money order payable to the depositary.
 To help ensure proper crediting of your account, include your EIN, the type of tax (e.g., Form 941-SS), and tax period to which the payment applies on your check or money order.

 Authorized depositaries must accept cash, a postal money order drawn to the order of the depositary, or a check or draft drawn on and to the order of the depositary.
 You may deposit taxes with a check drawn on another financial institution only if the depositary is willing to accept that form of payment.

-Note: Be sure that the financial institution where you make deposits is an authorized depositary.
+Be sure that the financial institution where you make deposits is an authorized depositary.
 Deposits made at an unauthorized institution may be subject to the failure to deposit penalty.